Career Timeline of Oprah Winfrey: Major Achievements and Milestones

 Loading Video...

-In 1987, Oprah Winfrey finally delivered her final paper and earned her degree from Tennessee State University, a historically black institution, after having been a successful television personality for some time.
+In 1987, Oprah Winfrey submitted her final paper and earned her degree from Tennessee State University, a historically black institution, while already being a successful television personality.

-In August 1988, Time magazine reported the much-publicized contest of the audience share between the shows of Oprah Winfrey and Phil Donahue, which was the subject of enormous scrutiny.
+In August 1988, Time magazine reported on the much-publicized contest between The Oprah Winfrey Show and Donahue, highlighting Oprah's success.

 In 1989, Oprah Winfrey produced and co-starred in the drama miniseries The Women of Brewster Place and its short-lived spin-off, Brewster Place.